-In addition to the specific scope of this track, submissions may address any aspect of software engineering but must tackle the problem from an empirical perspective and using a rigorous empirical method, including:
+In addition to the specific nature of this track, submissions may address any aspect of software engineering but must tackle the problem from an empirical perspective and use a rigorous empirical method, including:

 - Empirical studies using qualitative, quantitative, and mixed methods

 - Cross- and multi-disciplinary methods and studies

 - Case studies, action research, ethnography and field studies

 - Artifact studies